madrilene/eleventy-excellent/src/posts/2023-01-25-opengraph-images.md

 />
 ```

-To edit the look and behaviour of those images edit `src/social-preview.njk`.
+To change the look and behaviour of those images and replace the SVG background edit `src/social-preview.njk`.
 The implementation is based on [Bernard Nijenhuis article](https://bnijenhuis.nl/notes/automatically-generate-open-graph-images-in-eleventy/).